 Stress will eventually contribute to feelings of depression, so any mood boosters are essential to help you maintain productivity.

 There is also evidence that exercising frequently improves the quality of your sleep, meaning you need less sleep and have more time for work.

 Moreover, a repetitive task such as running on a treadmill can act as a kind of meditation.
 This allows your mind to become clear and focused when you return to the office.

-Mindfulness practice or yoga are most popular forms of meditation and have been shown to reduce stress.
+Mindfulness practice or yoga are the most popular forms of meditation and have been shown to reduce stress.
 If you are not working, you should be resting and recharging, so that you’re ready to start up where you left off with maximum productivity.

 Ironically, the key to getting more done is to take the time to do nothing.
 To help you focus on work, minimize decision fatigue.
-If you get into the routine of wearing the same style clothes, eating the same breakfast and having the exact same morning routine, then this part of your life will become automatic.
+If you get into the routine of wearing the same style clothes, eating the same breakfast, and having the same morning routine, then this part of your life will become automatic.

-You will not be wasting brain power and energy on less important tasks, meaning that you won’t get burnt out so quickly.
+You will not be wasting brainpower and energy on less important tasks, meaning that you won’t get burnt out so quickly.

 Have you ever noticed how Mark Zuckerberg and Steve Jobs are always seen wearing more or less the same outfit?
 Even Obama is doing it.
 These hugely successful people are not immune to stress, they have just found a way to limit and manage it.
 Even small things like getting dressed in the morning takes some mental energy that can be best applied elsewhere.

 If you want to make long-term progress, you need a way of managing stress.
 Just like muscles need rest between workouts to develop, your brain needs rest before it can get back to work.

 Trying to work non-stop without breaks will ultimately mean you get less done, so get more done by dealing with stress more effectively.